 |

-The PRSA's Queensland Branch
+The PRSA's

-proportional representation (PR) in multi-member electorates would be best
+representation (PR) in multi-member

-for (2) In particular, we recommend that such a system should
+we recommend that such a system should

-be modelled on the Hare-Clark system in following features: (a) 5, 7 or 9 MLAs per electorate; (b) marking of preferences to be fully optional, at each voter's discretion; (c) candidates' positions in each party group to be equally rotated as the ballot-papers are printed; (d) candidates' party labels to be shown on the ballot-paper; (e) casual vacancies to be filled by re-examining the votes that elected the original MLA, to determine which runner-up is next preferred by those voters (a poll to be held only if such re-examination fails); (f) no 'party-box' ticket-voting option; and (g) the number of voters per MLA to be equal (within a margin of plus or minus10%) in every zone and every electorate throughout the State; (3) The Hare-Clark system we have recommended will: (a) ensure broadly proportional results, without reducing the accountability of MLAs to their electorates or encouraging growth of splinter parties. (b) allow each voter a wide choice of candidates and every constituent a wide choice of representatives; and (c) ensure that every electorate and every region of the State has MLAs on both the government and the opposition benches.
+on the Hare-Clark system in following features: (a) 5, 7 or 9 MLAs per electorate; (b) marking of preferences to be fully optional, at each voter's discretion; (c) candidates' positions in each party group to be equally rotated as the ballot-papers are printed; (d) candidates' party labels to be shown on the ballot-paper; (e) casual vacancies to be filled by re-examining the votes that elected the original MLA, to determine which runner-up is next preferred by those voters (a poll to be held only if such re-examination fails); (f) no 'party-box' ticket-voting option; and (g) the number of voters per MLA to be equal (within a margin of plus or minus10%) in every zone and every electorate throughout the State; (3) The Hare-Clark system we have recommended will: (a) ensure broadly proportional results, without reducing the accountability of MLAs to their electorates or encouraging growth of splinter parties. (b) allow each voter a wide choice of candidates and every constituent a wide choice of representatives; and (c) ensure that every electorate and every region of the State has MLAs on both the government and the opposition benches.
 The Branch made a separate submission to EARC on its Local Authority Election Review.
-It contained the following summary: The present Local Authority electoral system in Proportional representation is inherently fairer and the quota-preferential system allows voters the freedom to choose between individual candidates as well as between parties or teams, while allowing coherent groups of voters the opportunity of obtaining representation on Council in accordance with their size.
-This observation is confirmed by the experience of Local Government in other Australian States, namely New South Wales, South Australia and Tasmania.
-In particular we recommend: (a) The universal use of the
+It contained the following summary: The present Local

-quota-preferential method of proportional representation in the election of
+proportional representation in the

-Councils in (b) Wherever possible, and depending on the number of representatives, that Councils be elected "at large"; (c) Where divisions are used they should have a minimum of 5 councillors wherever possible; (d) The number of vacancies to be filled in any ballot either at large or divisional, should be odd (5,7,9, etc); (9) Marking of preferences to be fully optional, at each voter's discretion; and (10) Vacancies to be filled by recounting the votes that elected the vacating Councillor.
+election of Councils in (b) Wherever possible, and depending on the number of representatives, that Councils be elected "at large"; (c) Where divisions are used they should have a minimum of 5 councillors wherever possible; (d) The number of vacancies to be filled in any ballot either at large or divisional, should be odd (5,7,9, etc); (9) Marking of preferences to be fully optional, at each voter's discretion; and (10) Vacancies to be filled by recounting the votes that elected the vacating Councillor.
 EARC's Local Government recommendations are expected to be tabled by late September, and those on the Legislative Assembly by late October.
-The above report was provided by the PRSAO Vice-President,
+The above report

-Alderman John Campbell, who has recently become the Leader of the Opposition
+Campbell, who has recently become the

-in the Brisbane City Council. |
+Brisbane City Council. |

 ||